 - This module will focus on synthesizing assessment results to reveal student misconceptions and tailor teaching as per students learning.
 Several activities and classroom experiments will help participants use assessment results to enhance students learning.
 Principles that guide effective reporting of assessment results to all the stakeholders will also be discussed.

-Aanchal leads the Institute of Assessment and Accreditation(IAA) team, associated with the School of Continuing Education and University Resource centre(SCE-URC).
+Aanchal heads the Assessment team, associated with the School of Continuing Education and University Resource centre(SCE-URC).
 Besides this, she leads Field Research Function at Azim Premji Foundation.
 She joined Azim Premji Foundation in 2006.
-In the last 15 years with the organization she has worked extensively across different states in India…
+In the last 15 years with the organization she has worked extensively across different states in India is designing and implementing…

 Anupama has been working in the space of educational assessments since the year 2016.
 She has been part of designing and implementing large scale qualitative assessment study on understanding teacher practices in public school system in India.
 She has worked extensively with the Central Board of Secondary Education (CBSE) and the state of Sikkim on…